 Clinical Core Laboratory

 A primary function of the Clinical Core is archiving, distribution and tracking of the samples that we process and the data that is generated both in the clinic and the lab.
-To this end we employ a database programmer and a custom SQL Server database.
+To this end we employ a database programmer and database.
 The database allows for multi-dimensional analysis of clinical and lab data, and allows us to be specific about the sub-sets of clinical samples that we test in a given assay.
 Our staff programmer can tailor the database to fit new projects and needs as they arise.

 The Clinical Core lab is available to serve BRI investigators.